 There are eight numbers; as pair with positive and negative nature become four pairs.
 These eight loka dhamma are: gain and loss (or non-gain), status (prominence) and disgrace (obscurity), praise and censure (or blame), pleasure and pain.
 They are called the failings of the world or eight worldly conditions (loka dhammas).
-These worldly failings are more common in human beings than in other beings, and also a very interesting subject for contemplation.
+These worldly failings are more common in human beings than in other beings, very interesting subject and also for а contemplation.